Quick Growing Seeds for Flowers and Vegetables to Grow with Kids

 Growing Seeds with Kids

 Kids love to fill up the pots, add in the seeds.
 Then of course the watering is always fun.
-But, waiting for the seeds to pop through the surface and months of growing and caring before they can eat the fruit and vegetables or admire pick the flowers can be boring.
+But, waiting for the seeds to germinate and months of growing and caring before they can eat the fruit and vegetables or admire pick the flowers can be boring.
 It’s even worse if you are in the classroom and doing a plant unit and want to grow some plants with the kids but only have a short period to do it in.
-So these are ideal for growing at home with your own little kids and using in your classrooms to study plants and flowers.
+So these are ideal for growing at home with your own little kids and using in your classroom science projects to study plants and flowers.

 Whilst you are growing the seeds why not read a book about seeds with your toddlers and preschoolers.